-- ► Who in your building can conduct observations? - ► How will observations be scheduled and teachers notified?
+- ► Who in your building can conduct observations? - ► How will observations be scheduled and teachers notified? - Does your team understand how to conduct observations using the ABC Observation Form

 An ABC Observation Form template is available at the end of the chapter for your use.
 Suzy's ABC Observation Form is on the following page.